jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

 **Defence and rebuttable evidence**

 ### 24 Defence and rebuttable evidence
-(1) In a prosecution for an offence against section 21(1)﻿(b) or section 22(2) or section 23 committed after the commencement of this subsection, evidence that a relevant code of welfare was in existence at the time of the alleged offence and that a relevant minimum standard established by that code was not complied with is rebuttable evidence that the person charged with the offence failed to comply with, or contravened, the provision of this Act to which the offence relates.
+(1) In a prosecution for an offence against section 21(b) or section 22(2) or section 23 committed after the commencement of this subsection, evidence that a relevant code of welfare was in existence at the time of the alleged offence and that a relevant minimum standard established by that code was not complied with is rebuttable evidence that the person charged with the offence failed to comply with, or contravened, the provision of this Act to which the offence relates.
-(2) It is a defence in any prosecution for an offence against section 21(1)﻿(b) or section 22(2) or section 23(1) or section 23(2) if the defendant proves—
+(2) It is a defence in any prosecution for an offence against section 21(b) or section 22(2) or section 23(1) or section 23(2) if the defendant proves—
   (a) that there was in existence at the time of the alleged offence a relevant code of welfare; and (b) that the minimum standards established by the code of welfare were in all respects equalled or exceeded.

 **Penalties**

 ### 25 Penalties
-A person who commits an offence against section 12 or section 14(1) or section 14(2) or section 21(1) or section 21(2) or section 22(2) or section 23(1) or section 23(2) is liable on conviction,—
+A person who commits an offence against section 12 or section 14(1) or section 14(2) or section 21 or section 22(2) or section 23(1) or section 23(2) is liable on conviction,—
   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or to a fine not exceeding $50,000 or to both; or
   (b) in the case of a body corporate to a fine not exceeding $250,000.